TSchultz225/torn_request_receiver_service/README.md

 # Pulse Discord Relay

-A small FastAPI service that accepts a POST request from your client script and forwards a controlled embed to a private Discord webhook.
+A small FastAPI service that accepts a POST request from a client script and forwards a controlled embed to a private Discord webhook.

 ## Endpoints